MikaelaKarstens/Putting-Out-The-Fire-With-Gasoline/README.md

-# State-Making-Strategies
+# Putting-Out-The-Fire-With-Gasoline
-Repository for replication code for Assessing Statemaking Strategies by Lemke and Karstens
+Repository for replication code for Putting Out the Fire with Gasoline: How States React to Internal Challengers by Lemke and Karstens.
+Currently under review.